pawwapawa/ByteSprout/CONTRIBUTING.md

 - **Personal Use**: Modifications for personal use are encouraged
 - **Community Sharing**: Share non-commercial modifications with appropriate attribution
-- **Commercial Use**: Commercial redistribution of modified firmware **must NOT use BYTE-90 branding or BYTE-90 proprietary assets including 3D print design and Animations**
+- **Commercial Use**: Commercial redistribution of modified firmware **must not use BYTE-90 branding or any BYTE-90 proprietary assets including original designs, 3D printed models, and animations**
 - **Naming**: Use descriptive names that don't include "BYTE-90" name (e.g., "Custom Retro Firmware", "Enhanced Animation Controller")

 ## Attribution Requirements for Derivative Works